attiss/ibm-techxchange-2023-3670/README.md

 Your lab environment consist of the following components:

 - Satellite location running on AWS (multi-cloud use case):
-    - runs with 6 hosts (3 hosts are assigned to the location control plane, 3 hosts are assigned to the OpenShift cluster)
+    - runs with 6 hosts (3 hosts are assigned to the location control plane, 3 hosts are used as OpenShift workers)
 - OpenShift cluster running on AWS Satellite location:
     - workers are exposed publicly with an AWS load balancer
 - On-premises Satellite location (hybrid-cloud use case):
-    - runs with 6 hosts (3 hosts are assigned to the location control plane, 3 hosts are assigned to the OpenShift cluster)
+    - runs with 6 hosts (3 hosts are assigned to the location control plane, 3 hosts are used as OpenShift workers)
 - OpenShift cluster running on on-premises Satellite location
 - Jumpbox:
     - connects to the AWS VPC and to the on-premises infrastructure with VPN